 One of our strengths lies in being part of the Cognita family.
-In terms of the educational and technological expertise available to us all, this has enabled us to make online teaching and learning a reality.
+In terms of the educational and technological expertise available to us all, this has enabled us to make online teaching and learning a reality in case of lockdown.

 At ELIS Villamartín we were able to adapt rapidly and successfully to the new situation, providing students and teachers with the necessary tools and resources to ensure rich online learning experiences and to help them stay connected.

 This new era of learning is an excellent opportunity to boost the digital skills of students and teachers and further develop the use of technology across the school; an expertise which continues to be used to great advantage when we reopened our premises again.